 She responded, “This is my home.
 Mother called this the garden of dreams.
 This is where I grew up, Riyon.”

 Quietly, we walked through the strange land.
 A sense of awe permeated.
 The ground moved around and changed shape.
 My senses could hardly make sense of the scene.
 One of the doors of one of the houses was a portal that leaked out desert sand from the void.
 The roof seemed to lead into outer space.

 Evelyn spoke, “The world is far too frightening and incapacitating without knowledge.
 This is where mother prepared us for the outside world.
 It is where we were incubated.”
 She paused, gazed out into the distance, then continued, “I spent most of my time alive in this place.
 Time moves slower here.
 Mother would teach me the properties of reality and help me form heuristics that allow me to see into the future.
 She would sculpt realistic simulations of the universe for me to explore.
 In this space, we are free to play and make mistakes with little consequence to our survival.
 It was very scary at first but as I collected data, I began to understand that life could also be wonderful and safe.”

-I was so awestruck by this realm that all I could mutter was, “That’s amazing.”
+I was so awestruck by this realm that I could only softly mutter, “It’s beautiful, Evelyn.”

-We sat in the morphing fields like they were lava lamps.
+We sat in the morphing fields, watching them like they were lava lamps.
 We held hands and silently watched as the seasons changed.
 We watched the world evolve and take new forms.

 I turned to her and asked, “What if we stay here forever?”

 She looked back at me, stalling before replying in a saddened tone, “Riyon. . . we can’t.”

 I nodded and smiled, “I know it.
 Wouldn’t it be great, though?
 You are right.
 It would be selfish.”